cosinekitty/sapphire/Pop.md

 After that, a pulse can occur again at any time.
 This results in a maximum possible instantaneous pulse rate of 500&nbsp;Hz, even though the mean pulse rate is clamped to 256&nbsp;Hz.

+## Polyphonic CV

+The SPEED and CHAOS _control groups_ each consist of a large manual knob, a small attenuverter knob, and a control voltage (CV) input port.

+The SPEED and CHAOS CV input ports are both polyphonic.
+Just like the SYNC trigger input port, you can independently control the 1..16 pulse engines using a polyphonic cable with the correct number of channels.
+Just as the SYNC trigger does, the final channel value on a CV input port normals forward to all remaining channels.